IuliiLapina/IuliiLapina/README.md

 # Hi there 👋
-I’m Yuliia, a junior front-end development.
+I’m Yuliia, a junior front-end developer.
 I make it my mission to translate user-focused designs into pixel-perfect websites or applications.

 ## 💼 Skills
 ![](https://img.shields.io/badge/-HTML5-4AB197)